 It’s been a great year as a full-time freelance iOS developer and designer.
 I’ve loved working with my clients and am proud of all we’ve built together.
-Some of my work I’ve shared on my portfolio, but quite a few projects are confidential.
-In an effort to share more, I’ve compiled some lists that give a broader view of my work over the last year and shed some light on my process.
+Some of my work I’ve shared on my portfolio, but many projects are under wraps.
+This post sheds some light on my work over the year, and how I’ve gotten my work done.

 I’ve enjoyed the opportunity to work on many different projects this year.
-I’ve purposely shied away from using Swift in projects, but I see that changing after the release of Swift 3.0 in 2016.
-I also do some app design work but mostly a lot of design consulting when building an app.
+I purposely avoided using Swift in projects, but I see that slowly changing after the release of Swift 3.0.
+I’ve designed some screens for clients, but I mainly provide design consulting for projects I develop.

 - New Apps Shipped: 13

 - Apps Worked On: 24